Loke Yew: Death

 Loke Yew died on 24 February 1917 from malaria and his funeral was one of the grandest of those times.
-He was buried at Hawthornden Estate (a rubber estate he owned) in Setiawangsa constituency in north-eastern Kuala Lumpur, presently close to where army quarters of the Ministry of Defence (MinDef) are located, and a bronze statue of him was erected in front of his grave.
+He was buried at Hawthornden Estate (a rubber estate he owned) in Setiawangsa constituency in north-eastern Kuala Lumpur, presently close to where army quarters of the Ministry of Defence are located, and a bronze statue of him was erected in front of his grave.
 Loke Yew also contributed to the Chinese communities in China, Hong Kong, Singapore and Taiwan.
 Loke Yew left an estate estimated at over £10 million a business empire composed of rubber plantations, factories and banks.

-Loke Yew Family Graveyard
+Family graveyard

 The Loke Yew Family Graveyard was built in 1910.
 The graveyard was originally located at what was known as Hawthornden Estate, and today it is surrounded by Jalan Jelatek and Jalan Semarak, near the Desa Tun Hussein Onn (a housing complex for army personnel) in Setiawangsa, Kuala Lumpur, where it is difficult for civilians to access the site.
-The Loke Yew Tombs complex consists of two buildings: The grand Tsui Lan Memorial Hall built with timber pavilions with its eclectic blend of Chinese and Western styles and the impressive larger-than-life bronze statue of Loke Yew erected inline with his tomb.
-The statue was designed by Mr. Frederick J. Wilcoxson.
-It is currently in less than ideal condition but repairs (funded by his grandchildren, Ruby Loke Yuen Kin and Choo Mei Leen) have been effected as much as possible within the constraints of custom and the lack of skilled artisans nowadays (a lot of the decorations involve bas-relief, which were chipped off and otherwise damaged by unknown vandals and would entail wholesale replacement of the underlying material for complete restoration and thus would amount to desecration of the gravesite if done).
-The current location of the MinDef facilities surrounding the gravesite ensure future vandalism would be minimised if not altogether prevented.
+The complex consists of two buildings: The grand Tsui Lan Memorial Hall built with timber pavilions with its eclectic blend of Chinese and Western styles and the impressive larger-than-life bronze statue of Loke erected inline with his tomb.
+The statue was designed by Frederick J. Wilcoxson.

 The tomb complex is oriented to the West, the vertical axis of Loke Yew's tomb and bronze statue are inline, while the other three tombs (Lim Shuk Kwei, Alan Loke Wan Wye and Loke Wan Tho) are slightly off with this line to its right.
 This is the traditional Chinese way of showing respect to the husband or father.
-The Loke tombs follow the traditional Fujian style of a square front courtyard with granite carved Imperial guardian lions for the purpose of "guarding" the graves (the Chinese strongly believe that lions are the guardian of buildings).
+The Loke tombs follow the traditional Fujian style of a square front courtyard with granite carved Imperial guardian lions for the purpose of "guarding" the graves.
 Within this courtyard, the altar itself is protected by a circular concrete fence.
 The Tsui Lan Memorial Hall is a rare and uncommon building, the style of which is not found elsewhere.

+The complex was vandalised with its bas-relief chipped off and other damages.
+Loke's grandchildren maintained and repaired the complex as much as possible within the constraints of custom and the lack of skilled artisans made it harder.